guojingyu/DeNovoAssembly/docs/Description.md

 The DBG method avoided (to some extent) overcollapsed repeats problem that might be introduced by the overlapping based methods (overlap-layout-consensus).
 As well it is used more widely in NGS based assembly applications, thus it was chosen for this project.

 ###Results
- For the dummy_data.fasta file, a 19 bp long DNA assembly can be found with a k > 5, as **ATTAGACCTGCCGGAATAC**, which is the same as reference answer.
+ For the dummy_data.fasta file, a 19 bp long DNA assembly can be found with a k > 5, as __ATTAGACCTGCCGGAATAC__, which is the same as reference answer.

 For the provided 50 fasta sample file, when k is set to 12-15, the output assembled DNA sequence has closely ranged around 20000 bp long but not unique.
-When the k is set to larger than 20, it would be more stablized to a sequence of **19914** bp long.
+When the k is set to larger than 20, it would be stablized to a sequence of __19914__ bp long.

 It is also noticeable, for the provided 50 fasta sample file, that the running time increased when k is getting larger.
 This holds true at least when k is still relatively small (20-30) than the ~1000 length of the fasta records.
 It may take less than 1 minute to finish if k = 20, but more than 1 minute to finish at 30 (single threaded on a typical laptop with i7 processor).